Skip to main content

 4. Do not highlight your text and click the bullet or list button.
 Apply the “List Number” or “List Bullet” style from your Paragraph Style panel.
 This creates a distinction between the two—on the designer side, they often merge together.

-5. Double-check your hierarchy by generating a Table of Contents or using the Outline feature—is everything listed as you expect?
+5. Double-check your hierarchy by generating a Table of Contents or using the Outline feature.
+Is everything listed as you expect?

 6. Images should be listed on their own line; no text should appear beside an image.
 Do not use a text wrap.
+Depending on your designer’s process, they may not permit the images to remain in the manuscript before styling it; they may prefer the images sent separately.
+If so, the desired locations of images should be tagged as per the designer’s input.

 8. All citations should follow proper Chicago Manual of Style (CMOS) rules.
 Remember, live links won’t exist in your printed book, so readers must have the proper information spelled out.